The label was taken over by EMI in 1965.

 By late October 1978 it had become the Retrospect Collectors Society.

 By late August 1979 the HMV catalogue was listing World Records but only as historical re-issues on the SH series of numbers.

 Australian World Record Club

 In Australia the World Record Club established its own design studio for production of distinctive sleeves which formed part of a strategy to differentiate their offerings from the major record companies.
+The club was already boasting of "tens of thousands" of members by late 1962.
 A select range of premium items were also offered under the label of The Record Society (Aust.)
 Pty.
 Ltd. As was the case in the UK, in the mid 1970s the World Record Club was taken over by EMI.
 From this time, a focus on cost reduction resulted in less effort being put into original design work and some titles were released with the recording company design stamped with a small World Record Club logo, or just a sticker on the back of the sleeve.

 The initial label design followed the UK 'globe' design, except with the South Pole in the centre.
 In 1958/59, the 'strobe' design was introduced, in beige for mono releases and light green for stereo.
 In 1971, the blue 'herald' design was introduced (a variant of this, in brown, had been used for releases by Record Society from the late 1960s, and in gold for the WRC 'Retrospect' Series).
 This design changed slightly in c1980, with the text spread over the whole label, rather than being aligned to the right of the N-S axis.
 It changed again to a buff-coloured design in ~1983, although already in the late 1970s, many releases appeared with the original label's design.